-Believe the Hype: Propaganda, The Internet and New Activisms is a group art exhibition and program series curated at B4BEL4B Gallery, Inspired by the media crisis that precipitated and attends Trump's presidency.
-Believe the Hype featured artworks in a range of media that confronted the fractured cyberscape of truth-telling in the contemporary political climate.
-The art exhibition was paralleled by an expansive program series, including: a journalist panel featuring Susie Cagle, Joe Viex and Kashmir Hill of the New York Times, New Yorker, and Gizmodo; film screenings; a panel discussion by Tech Against Trump activists with Logic Magazine; a dance performance by Sin Adjetivo; a critical data mining community workshop; and a Poetics of Propaganda event hosted by Poets Reading the News.
+Believe the Hype: Propaganda, The Internet and New Activisms is a group art exhibition and program series curated at B4BEL4B Gallery.
+Inspired by the media crisis that precipitated and attends Trump's presidency, Believe the Hype features artworks in a range of media that confronts the fractured cyberscape of truth-telling in the contemporary political climate.
+The art exhibition is paralleled by an expansive program series, including: a journalist panel featuring Susie Cagle, Joe Viex and Kashmir Hill of the New York Times, New Yorker, and Gizmodo, respectively; film screenings; a panel discussion by Tech Against Trump activists with Logic Magazine; a dance performance by Sin Adjetivo; a critical data mining community workshop; and a Poetics of Propaganda event hosted by Poets Reading the News.

 What is the essence of propaganda in the internet age?
 How do we discern truth from untruth or real news from fake news?
 How do we cross the echo chambers of our social media streams to make independent discoveries?
 Have we somehow abandoned cross-cultural dialogue - and if so to what end?